Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "If they can be *quiet,* maybe.
 And if not, the library has air conditioning," Vemik added.
 He grinned at them, and sat back down.
 "Anyway.
 Trade."

 Jooyun chuckled, stood up, and dusted himself off.
-"Right...trade.
+"Right... trade.
 Trade is good.
 Question is, what do you have that they want, and what do they have that you want?
 If you’re after sheet steel and stuff, some of their workshops on Mordor can make it..."

 "I saw *video* about this.
 Big rollers!
 Not easy."

 "No, it isn’t.
-Their rolling mills are hand-cranked things though, so...hmm.
+Their rolling mills are hand-cranked things though, so... hmm.
 Y’know, I bet there’s a place for some big burly monkeys to offer help."

 "Thought their world was poison?"